iterative/dvc.org/content/docs/user-guide/privacy.md

 API services.

-If you use DVC inside another package or application that executes its own logic — as opposed to code in DVC or by the user — you should communicate this clearly to the user.
+If you use DVC inside another package or application that executes its own logic — as opposed to code in DVC or by the user — you must communicate this clearly to the user.
 Do not use credentials from the _DVC_ Application; instead, use credentials associated with your project or user.